MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 major complaints about their support, so beware.

 | [Apollo Nodes](https://apollonodes.com/) : Apollo Nodesa has 4 different plans - Proxy Premium, Light, Premium, and Ultra Premium (Proxy is available
 [here](https://apollonodes.com/bungeecord), and the others are available [here](https://apollonodes.com/spigot)).
-Proxy Premium charges about $3.40 per GB of ram with an unknown
-CPU, lite charges $2.45 per GB of ram with a 3.5GHz Xeon, Premium charges about $2.80 per GB of ram (plans starting at 1.5GB) with a 4.2GHz Xeon, and Ultra Premium charges $8.40 per GB of ram with a 4.5GHz Intel i7 CPU.
+Proxy Premium charges about $3.40 per GB of ram with an unknown CPU, lite charges $2.45 per GB of ram with a 3.5GHz Xeon, Premium charges about $2.80 per GB of ram (plans starting at 1.5GB) with a 4.2GHz Xeon, and Ultra Premium charges $8.40 per GB of ram with a 4.5GHz Intel i7 CPU.
 The purchase page didn't load for any of them for me, so no idea where they're located.
 They're likely in Indonesia though as this is an Indonesian business.

+| [Aquatis](https://aquatis.host/minecraft-hosting/) : Aquatis charges $1.50 per GB of ram on Xeon E5-2600's for their Budget plan and $3 per GB of ram on
+i9-9900k's for their Premium plans.
+They offer locations in Texas and Germany for Budget and in Texas for Premium.
+I will say, about a year ago a friend ran a server on Aquatis and it was extremely laggy on the 4GB plan, Vanilla 1.13.2 running at around 12tps idle.
+I do not know if that was a one time thing/is fixed though as we abandoned Aquatis quick.

 | [Ascend Host](https://ascend.host/gamehosting.html) : Ascend Host offerings hosting for about $2 per GB of ram with an unknown Xeon CPU.
 There's no information
 on location, but due to them using GBP I'm assuming they're hosted somewhere in the UK.